alfieqashwa/qozycue/note.md

 ✅ (bug) Fix cafe order menu
-✅ Move Button Edit and Delete Product and Packet into row list of table ✅ Restrict to delete enabled product(s) and packet(s) ❌ Restrict to disabled the product(s) and packet(s) when they are in OPEN and PENDING order ❌ Update library "react-to-print" version after learn their recent documentation
+✅ Move Button Edit and Delete Product and Packet into row list of table ✅ Restrict to delete enabled product(s) and packet(s) ❌ Pool Table with the same company must have a unique name ❌ Restrict to disabled the product(s) and packet(s) when they are in OPEN and PENDING order ❌ Update library "react-to-print" version after learn their recent documentation